 Graduate degree programs in the UK

-Students who have graduated with Bachelor’s degree, from an accredited university, with a good grade point average, usually 2.3 or higher (but not necessarily), will be considered for graduate study.
-This will normally be a graduate UK diploma (9 months), taught Master's (12 months) or research based Master’s degree.
-The British research based Master's graduate program is normally 12-24 months in length and is focused on a major research project and not around classroom based teaching.
+Students who have graduated with a Bachelor’s degree, from an accredited university, with a good grade point average, usually 2.3 or higher (but not necessarily), will be considered for graduate study.
+This will normally be a graduate UK diploma (9 months), taught Master's (12 months) or research-based Master’s degree.
+The British research-based Master's graduate program is normally 12-24 months in length and is focused on a major research project and not around classroom-based teaching.
 If you already know you want to pursue a PhD degree, this is a fantastic option you can explore further.
 Master’s degree holders will be considered for PhD studies.